 I picked one primary topic – money.

-My subtopics are earning and saving money, money mindset, early retirement and parenting money tips.
+My subtopics are earning and saving money, money mindset, early retirement success stories and parenting money tips.

 2. Select a domain name.

-Here are the steps and guidelines we used to make this decision.
+Here are the steps and guidelines I used to select a doman name:

-The first thing we did was go through key words and phrases linked to the topic.
-We wrote everything down.
+1) The first thing I did was go through key words and phrases linked to the topic.
+I wrote everything down.
 No judgment at this stage.

-Then we cut out everything that was long (over 4 words), difficult to type out or spell.
-We cut out anything that wasn’t simple, memorable or clever.
+2) Then I cut out everything that was long (over 4 words), difficult to type out or spell.
+I cut out anything that wasn’t simple, memorable or clever.

-Amongst the remaining few, I checked which ones were available.
+3) Amongst the remaining few, I checked which ones were available.
 You could see this at Siteground.com.
-Click “Get Started” on any of the plans and insert the name to see if it’s available.
-It’s best to pick one that ends in .com.

 If nothing sticks, you can always use your own name (www.yourname.com).
 It doesn’t pigeonhole you to a topic.
 It’s a great way to showcase your resume or portfolio.